cboettig/ews-review/manuscript-w-refs.md

 expressed in greater variance, autocorrelation, and return time of observed state variables.

-The fact that critical slowing down can be observed in advance of sudden transitions across a range of otherwise unrelated phenomena -- climate states, brain waves, and food webs -- can give the illusion of a general theory:

-> Perhaps the most exciting aspect of this work is that it is uncovering generic
-> features that should in principle hold for any complex system.
-This implies
-> that we may use these approaches even if we do not understand all details of
-> the underlying mechanisms that drive any particular system.
-(Scheffer et al.
-> 2012)

-Care is needed to avoid the fallacy that "all A are B" because we have observed that "some A are B".
-While more examples emerge of systems that exhibit the anticipated patterns of critical slowing down before sudden transitions, we do well not to miss the examples of systems that show the same pattern without a transition, or a sudden transition preceded by a very different pattern.

-While it is usually recalled that some abrubt transitions are not be preceded by critical slowing down

 > Not all abrupt transitions will be preceded by slowing down.
 For instance,
 > sharp change may simply result from a sudden big external impact.
 (Scheffer et
 > al. 2012)